noahehall/theBookOfNoah/0current/aws/exams/services/compute/ec2.md

 - running: you start incurring charges
 - reboot
   - the instance keeps its public DNS name and private & public ipv4 & ipv6 addresses as well as any data stored in volumes
+- stop
-- stop request:
+  - regular stop request:
     - you can restart a stopped instance if it has an EBS volume as its root device
     - it retains its private ipv4 and v6 addresses
     - phases
       - stopping phase
       - stopped: like powering down a laptop; starting up again requires initiating the boot phase
         - data in RAM is lost
-- stop hibernate request
+  - hibernate stop request
     - phases
       - stopping phase: you are still being charged here
       - stopped: the VM goes into hibernation (suspend to disk)
         - the state of the machine is saved in memory
         - only instances with hibernation turned on can use this type
 - terminate request
   - phases
     - shutting down phase